Find the Most Jaw-Dropping Waterfalls Near Greenville, SC

 Table Rock State Park

 Table Rock contains lots of awesome waterfalls easily accessible from the many trails that wind through this beautiful park.
-Trails are not stroller-friendly so be sure to either bring a baby carrier if you’ve got a little one or sturdy shoes for the younger kids.
-There is a fee to enter the park if you don’t have a park pass.
+Trails are not stroller-friendly, so be sure to either bring a baby carrier if you’ve got a little one or sturdy shoes for the younger kids.
+Admission is $6/adults, $3.75/SC seniors 65+, $3.50/children ages 6-15.
+Ages 5 and under are free.

 158 Ellison Lane